Iran and the US harden their positions as Tehran keeps its grip on the Strait of Hormuz

 Iran's grip on the strait and relentless attacks on Gulf regional energy infrastructure has sent oil prices skyrocketing and concerns of a global energy crisis surging.
 Brent crude, the international standard, traded at US$104 early Thursday, up more than 40% from the day the war started.

-“To make it crystal clear, this war is a catastrophe for world's economies,” German Defense Minister Boris Pistorius told reporters during a vist to Australia.
+“To make it crystal clear, this war is a catastrophe for world's economies,” German Defense Minister Boris Pistorius told reporters during a visit to Australia.

 US maintains negotiations are ongoing but Iran says there are no talks